Family Law

 No. If one party does not uphold their side of the agreement, the complying parent has no immediate legal recourse.

-If court proceedings are later initiated, the court must consider the terms of a parenting plan but it is not bound by the terms.
-It will make the orders it considers to be in the child’s best interests.
+If court proceedings are later initiated, the court must consider but is not bound by the terms of a parenting plan if it does not consider those terms to be in the child’s best interests.

 Should I enter into a parenting plan?

-Separated parents should consider entering into a parenting plan if they can freely communicate about issues relating to the child and want structure in their co-parenting arrangement.
+Separated parents should consider entering into a parenting plan if they can freely communicate about parenting issues and want structure in their co-parenting arrangement.

 What is a Consent Order?